jacksonloper/fireyfish/README.md

 # yet-another-poisfac
 pytorch implementation of poisson factorization

-## Setup
+## Model and purposes

-This package build a model for a count matrix `X`.
+This python3 package build a model for a count matrix `X`.
 The model family is:

 ```
 U_{ck} ~ Gamma(rho,kappa_c)